ObsidianFury001/Computer-Shopping-App/README.md

 The website features 2 modules:
 One for the administrator and for the customers.
 ### Admin Module

-		-The administrator can manage the listings of products and services uploaded on the website.
+###### The administrator can manage the listings of products and services uploaded on the website.
 - Add Products.
 - Delete Products.
 - Edit Products based on product ID.
 - View Products

 ### User Module
+###### The user can browse and filter products at their convenience.
 - The user can browse and filter products.
 - Add products to the cart.
 - Purchase products in the cart.